GRANTS AND RESIDENCIES

 She has received several grants from the Australia Council Visual Arts and Craft Board including a studio residency in Italy, and has also worked and exhibited in Seoul as the recipient of an Asialink residency in Korea.

-Since 2018 Wilma has conducted workshops in colour and composition for The Art Room, Footscray.
-She has also presented several Zoom lectures on abstract art and art interpretation.
-Wilma continues to exhibit in solo and group exhibitions.
+In 2018 Wilma commenced conducting workshops in colour and composition for The Art Room, Footscray.
+She also presented several Zoom lectures on abstract art and art interpretation.

 Wilma in the studio 2011.
 Photo: Mark Ashkanasy